Photo of Antonietta Grassi.

 français | English ]

-Grassi has participated in several residencies such as the Studios at Mass MoCA, the Banff Centre for the Arts, the Vermont Studio Centre, Centre SAGAMIE, International Symposium of Contemporary Art at Baie- Saint -Paul, the Ragdale Foundation (IL, USA) and the International Studio and Curatorial Program in Brooklyn in New York.
+She has participated in several residencies such as the International Studio and Curatorial Program, the Ragdale Foundation, the Studios at Mass MoCA, the Banff Centre for the Arts, the Vermont Studio Centre, Centre SAGAMIE and the International Symposium of Contemporary Art at Baie- Saint -Paul.

 She holds a BFA from Concordia University and an MFA from the Université du Québec à Montréal.
 Grassi lives and works in Montreal where she is a professor in the Visual Arts Faculty at Dawson College.